abbass-aoun/Logic-Design-lab-final-project-/README.md

 This repository contains the final project for our Logic Design Lab course.
 The project implements a dynamic switching system where switches control lamps using digital logic circuits, state machines, and memory elements.

--Date:13/5/2025
+- Date:13/5/2025
--Institution: Lebanese American University
+- Institution: Lebanese American University

 ---